Refreshing and tangy! Calamansi juice is the perfect balance of sweet and tart citrus flavor. This classic Filipino beverage is easy to make at home.

 Calamansi Juice (Filipino Lemonade)

-What is Calamansi Fruit?
+What is calamansi?

-It is squeezed on pancit noodles, used a marinade for meats, and used to make desserts.
+Calamansi (also spelled kalamansi) is used extensively in Filipino cooking.
+It is squeezed on pancit noodles and arroz caldo, used a marinade for meats, and flavors desserts.

+It also has multiple purposes outside of the kitchen as well.
 Some people use it as a whitener for dark spots on knees and elbows.
 It’s also as an alternative to bleach for lightening hair.

 Calamansi Juice (Filipino Lemonade)